jeanCarloMachado/PythonSearch/README.md

 For an example of how an entries could look like see [here](https://github.com/jeanCarloMachado/PythonSearch/blob/e424868662bda4d9daa314e6e77d4cc79a511a95/python_search/init/entries_main.py).

+Imagine having a program that can anticipate your next needs in the computer based on your current context and, on your request, suggest an automated way to do what you need to do next.
+PythonSearch tries to accomplishing "just" that by analyzing your user history and having a efficient way of cataloging  the things one can do in the computer.

 ## Minimal installation

 This installation covers the minimun functionality of Python search.